7 Common Side Effects of Diabetes

 Diabetes—an endocrine system disorder characterized by the body's inability to properly utilize insulin to maintain blood glucose levels—has many health side effects, and left untreated, can result in the development of a wide range of other diseases.

-It's therefore vital to pay extra special attention to what your body is telling you, and undergo routine checkups on a regular basis.
+It's therefore vital to pay close attention to what your body is telling you, and undergo routine checkups on a regular basis.
 You may otherwise miss the warning signs, potentially jeopardizing your health.

 Here are seven common diabetes-related side effects and diseases: